Tomas Fiala, Head of Supervisory Board

 Tomas Fiala, Chief Executive Officer of Dragon Capital, has over twenty years’ experience in Central and Eastern European securities markets.
 He started his career at Bayerische Vereinsbank in Prague in 1994 while continuing his studies at the Prague University of Economics.
 In 1995, Tomas joined Wood & Co., a leading regional investment bank, and was sent a year later to Ukraine to establish and run their office in the country.
 Under his leadership, Wood & Co. became the largest investment bank in Ukraine.
 Following the 1998 financial crisis, he moved to Wood’s Warsaw office to launch their online brokerage.
 In 2000, Tomas initiated the founding of Dragon Capital.
 Since its foundation, Tomas has been the CEO of Dragon Capital, building the company into the leading investment bank in Ukraine and a trusted financial adviser for international investors.
 He is a member of board of directors at several companies, including AIM-listed Dragon-Ukrainian Properties & Development plc.
-Tomas has been recognized twice as “Best Manager in Ukraine” by Ekonomika publishing house (2009, 2010).
+Tomas has been recognized twice as “Best Manager in Ukraine” in the “Top-100” rating by Ekonomika publishing house (2009, 2010).

 In October 2016, Tomas was elected to the Board of Transparency International Ukraine which is a global anti-corruption NGO with over 100 chapters worldwide

-Ivan Mikloš was one of the leading figures of economic transformation in Slovakia.
-Ivan Mikloš significantly contributed to the entry of Slovak Republic into the OECD and started extensive and effective tax reform.
+Ivan Mikloš was one of the leading figures of economic transformation in the Slovak Republic.
+He significantly contributed to the entry of the Slovak Republic into the OECD and instigated an extensive and effective tax reform.
 He led the government agenda on economic restructuring and fiscal consolidation.
-Slovakia’s second Dzurinda government (2002-2006) gained a reformist reputation thanks to major austerity measures and a comprehensive program of structural reforms (tax, social sector, pension, healthcare, public finance, labour market) backed by Ivan Mikloš.
-Thanks to these reforms Slovakia was able to join the Eurozone in 2009.
-In 2004 Ivan was named by Euromoney as the best Minister of Finance of the Year and the top business reformer by the World Bank´s Doing Business report.
-Ivan Mikloš is the author of the Book of reforms (2005), “Rewriting the Rules” (2001) as well as dozens of studies and articles in expert and popular media.
+The second Dzurinda´s government (2002-2006) gained a very reformist reputation thanks to severe austerity measures and a comprehensive program of structural reforms (tax, social sector, pension, healthcare, public finance, labour market) backed by Ivan Mikloš.
+Thanks to these reforms, Slovakia was able to join the Eurozone in 2009.
+In 2004, he was awarded the title of ‘Best Minister of Finance of the Year’ by Euromoney, and ‘Top Business Reformer’ by the World Bank´s Doing Business report.
+Ivan Mikloš is the author of ‘Book of Reforms’ (2005), ‘Rewriting the Rule’ (2001) and dozens of studies and articles in the expert and popular press..